AbdullahMaqbool22/Subdomain-Enumeration/README.md

 # Subdomain Enumeration and Brute Forcing Tool

 This script is designed for cybersecurity professionals and enthusiasts to gather, deduplicate, check, and brute force subdomains for a given domain.
-It also checks for active and potentially sensitive subdomains, providing comprehensive results in separate files.
+It also checks for active and potentially sensitive subdomains, providing comprehensive results in separate files within an output folder.

 ## Features